Schedule a Consultation Call

 Denison has a story most North Texas suburbs can't tell.
 It was born as a railroad town in 1872, it's the birthplace of a U.S. president, and its downtown still has the brick-and-Main-Street character that takes a century to earn.
 Sitting right on Lake Texoma, it has always been the place people came to slow down.

-On roughly 3,100 acres of Lake Texoma shoreline, Preston Harbor is rising: a master-planned community of around 7,500 homes, a marina, shops and restaurants, with a Margaritaville resort as the centerpiece.
-It broke ground in 2025 and is expected to build out over the next five to ten years.
+What's changed is the momentum.
+On roughly 3,100 acres of Lake Texoma shoreline, the Preston Harbor development is rising: a master-planned community of around 7,500 homes, a marina, shops and restaurants, with a Margaritaville resort as the centerpiece.
+It broke ground in 2025 and is expected to build out over the next five to ten years, according to the developer and local reporting.

-A project this size does not just add houses.
+A project that size does not just add houses.
 It moves values, demand and timing for everything around it, and local leaders have said it could come close to doubling Denison's population.
-If you already own here, that changes when and how you should sell.
-If you're buying, getting in ahead of the build-out is the entire game.
-This is the kind of shift I watch street by street for my clients.
+Add the semiconductor boom remaking nearby Sherman, and this quiet corner of Grayson County is about to look very different.
+Getting in ahead of the build-out is the whole game, and it's the kind of shift I watch street by street for my clients.

 Where people land